Story

 6. Tabernash to Granby

-The Tabernash to Granby rafting route along the Fraser River is best used by intermediate-advanced rafters.
+The rafting route from Tabernash to Granby along the Fraser River is best used by intermediate-to-advanced rafters.
 The 9.4-mile route starts in Tabernash and passes through the picturesque Fraser Canyon and nearby towns in Grand County.
 The trip will take a full afternoon and requires rafters to navigate difficult Class III-IV whitewater rapids.

 Put In: 39.998700 ,-105.843000